 USGS scientists using ultra-clean techniques to collect water samples for the analysis of trace levels of mercury and methylmercury.

-Sampling for mercury in high altitude (approximately 10,000 feet) lakes in the Rocky Mountains.
+USGS scientists collecting water samples for analysis of mercury in high altitude (approximately 10,000 feet) lakes in the Rocky Mountains.

 USGS scientists conducted a study of the mercury levels in high altitude lakes in the Rocky Mountains.